-UNC requires that all undergraduates successfully study a foreign language up to level 203.
-Some majors require students to study a foreign language up to level 204 and beyond.
-Students with any prior experience with one of the eight languages offered by GSLL must be placed into the correct level of instruction before continuing their course of study of that language.
+UNC requires that all undergraduates successfully study a foreign language through level 3.
+Some majors require students to study a foreign language through level 4 and beyond.
+Students with any prior experience with one of the languages offered by GSLL must be placed into the correct level of instruction before continuing their course of study of that language.

 Students who enroll in a language course lower than the placement result shall not receive credit toward degree for that course.
-Students concerned with the result of their German placement exam are strongly encouraged to speak with the either the director of the German language program, Dr. Christina Wegel.
+Students concerned with the result of their placement exam are strongly encouraged to speak with the faculty member responsible for language placement in that language.

-GSLL majors and minors should not enroll in language courses required for their degree for which they have already received placement credit.
-How best to substitute received placement credit with course credit should be addressed directly to the current GSLL Director of Undergraduate Studies.
+Students should not enroll in language courses required for their degree, for which they have already received UNC placement credit.

-New incoming students should take the online German placement exam prior to enrolling in a German-language course.
+New incoming students with previous knowledge of the language should take the online German placement exam prior to enrolling in a German-language course.
 This online test operates according to an adaptive algorithm programmed to access a students’ level of language proficiency.
-It may not be taken more than once per semester, for a maximum of 2 times per academic year.
-For any given semester, only the FIRST score will count for placement.
+It may not be taken more than once.
+Only the first score will count for placement.
 Follow the link below to access the online German placement exam.

-Placement in Russian takes place in the form of an oral interview with a faculty member prior to the beginning of the semester.
-Use the following link to schedule an interview.
-Students with prior experience with another Slavic or Uralic language should also use the following link.
+Placement in other languages taught by GSLL takes place in the form of an oral interview and/or individual test with a faculty member prior to the beginning of the semester.
+See the Language Placement website for more information.

 Incoming students who receive a 3 or better on the Advanced Placement German exam shall receive 6 placement credit hours (the equivalent of GERM 203 & 204) and should be placed into GERM 301.